sunshine69/jenkins-docker-deploy/README.md

 Contain Dockerfile for jenkins.

-This project will produce a docker image for ABB PGES DEVOPS to run jenkins.
+This project will produce a docker image for to run jenkins.

 It will guide a simple deployment and maintain your jenkins instance.
 For more information please take a look at the playbooks.